 - 24-hour room service

 Despite all these commonalities, however, there are still some differences to be found among them, and it’s very important to keep these in mind, as well.
-The top three of these four resorts – what fans still sometimes refer to as the “deluxe hotels,” which is a carryover from Universal’s original classification convention from way back when – offer two extra benefits that their five on-site brethren don’t: priority seating at Universal Orlando’s various restaurants and, more notably, free Unlimited Express Passes for each hotel guest.
+The premier resorts offer two extra benefits that their five on-site brethren don’t: priority seating at Universal Orlando’s various restaurants and, more notably, free Unlimited Express Passes for each hotel guest.

-Yes, this means that Portofino Bay, Hard Rock, and Royal Pacific are considerably more expensive than the others (even Sapphire Falls Resort, which is technically in the same category as the next-door Royal Pacific Resort), but it also means that, depending upon your group size and dates of your stay, you can save money as compared to buying Express for each member of your party separately.
+Yes, this means that Portofino Bay, Hard Rock, and Royal Pacific are considerably more expensive than the others, but it also means that, depending upon your group size and dates of your stay, you can save money as compared to buying Express for each member of your party separately.

 What do the prime value and value on-site hotels have in common (and not)?

 Universal Orlando’s two lower tiers were designed for family accessibility.
 While their (comparative) inexpensiveness is an obvious example of this, arguably the bigger one is their brandishing of family suites – Cabana Bay Beach Resort and Endless Summer Resort feature units that can sleep up to six and that contain a kitchenette/dining area and multi-compartment bathrooms, which allow multiple members of the family to get ready simultaneously.
 (You’ll notice Aventura Hotel is the only one to not come equipped with family suites; Universal wanted to have at least one offering that was a traditional hotel at the reduced price point.)